xunyuanxin/ETL-Pipeline-with-AWS/README.md

 LIMIT 10
 ```

-3. What time range has the highest traffic on the app?
+3. What time has the highest traffic on the app?
 ```python
 %%sql
 SELECT t.hour,